cp2k/cp2k/README_cmake.md

 should be installed independently either with a distribution package manager, easybuild, or spack to name a few.

-It is easier to build and install all manually build dependencies in a single directory ideally where CP2K will also be installed.
-CMake will have less difficulties to find the `FindPACKAGE.CMake` files and dependent libraries.
+It is easier to build and install all manually built dependencies in a single directory ideally where CP2K will also be installed.
+CMake will have less difficulties to find the `FindPACKAGE.cmake` files and dependent libraries.
 CMake will also use environment variables such as `ORNL_FFTW3_ROOT`, etc. Usually a standard prefix is used in HPC environments.
 If known just add it in the `cmake/cp2k_utils.cmake` file.